HiSET Level 1 & 2 Classes

 The HiSET Test

 The HiSET Test measures high school level skills and knowledge in addition to College and Career Readiness which offers you a powerful second chance at attending college or successfully pursuing a career.
 It can be the best thing you do for yourself - and your family.
-The HiSET contains four subject tests in five areas that certify you have mastered high school level academic skills while also ready for college or embarking on a career.
+The HiSET contains five subtests in five areas that certify you have mastered high school level academic skills while also ready for college or embarking on a career.
 They are:

-Language Arts Reading Test - (65 minutes) 40 multiple choice questions measuring your ability to understand, interpret and analyze a broad range of literary and informational texts.
+Language Arts Reading Subtest - (65 minutes) 40 multiple choice questions measuring your ability to understand, interpret and analyze a broad range of literary and informational texts.

-Social Studies Test - (70 minutes) 50 multiple choice questions covering history, political science, psychology, sociology, anthropology, geography and economics.
+Social Studies Subtest - (70 minutes) 50 multiple choice questions covering history, political science, psychology, sociology, anthropology, geography and economics.

-Science Test - (80 minutes) 50 multiple choice questions measuring scientific content knowledge, application of principles of scientific inquiry and interprep and evaluate scientific information.
+Science Subtest - (80 minutes) 50 multiple choice questions measuring scientific content knowledge, application of principles of scientific inquiry and interprep and evaluate scientific information.

 Age Requirement: A Massachusetts resident of age 18 may sit for the test.
 If you are a Massachusetts resident of age 16 or 17, you must request an "official letter of withdrawal" from your last school of attendance to take the HiSET.